cuijiyao01/docker-k8s-training/docker/Exercise 1 - Getting Started.md

 ## Step 0: log in to your training virtual machine

 Using your SSH client, log in to your virtual machine as user training and as user root.
 With the `id -u` and `whoami` commands, verify that training has a user-ID of 1000 and root has a user-id of 0.
+For the beginning of this exercise, you will need root privileges.

 ## Step 1: install docker

-Using the `zypper search` command, search for the docker packages.
+Using the `zypper search` command, search for the Docker packages.
 Once you found them, install them with the `zypper install` command.
 Verify if the packages installed successfully by checking if the files `/usr/bin/docker` and `/usr/bin/dockerd` exist.

 Try to run the command `docker info` but don't be surprised if you get an error message in return.

 ## Step 2: start docker and run your first container

-Start the docker daemon with `systemctl start docker.service`.
-The command `docker info` will now give you useful information about docker's configuration.
+Start the Docker daemon with `systemctl start docker.service`.
+The command `docker info` will now give you useful information about Docker's configuration.

-Use the docker command to pull and run the [whale-say image](https://hub.docker.com/r/docker/whalesay/).
+Use the `docker run` command to pull and run the [whale-say image](https://hub.docker.com/r/docker/whalesay/).

-**Hint:** If a command takes way too long to be right, it certainly is not.
-Abort with `Ctrl + C`.
+**Hint:** If a command takes way too long to be right, something is certainly wrong.
+Abort with **_Ctrl + C_**.

 ## Step 3: set up the proxy server